lehtiolab/proteogenomics-analysis-workflow/README.md

 [![install with bioconda](https://img.shields.io/badge/install%20with-bioconda-brightgreen.svg)](http://bioconda.github.io/)
 [![Docker](https://img.shields.io/docker/automated/glormph/ipaw.svg)](https://hub.docker.com/r/glormph/ipaw)

-This is a workflow to identify, curate, and validate variant and novel peptides from MS proteomics spectra data, using the VarDB database.
+This is a workflow to identify, curate, and validate variant and novel peptides from MS proteomics spectra data, using databases containing novel and variant peptides, such as the VarDB database.
 VarDB combines entries from COSMIC, PGOHUM, CanProVar and lncipedia.
-The pipeline takes mzML spectra files as input.
-The workflow is powered by [Nextflow](https://nextflow.io) and runs in [Docker](https://docker.com) containers.
+The workflow takes mzML spectra files as input, is powered by [Nextflow](https://nextflow.io) and runs in [Docker](https://docker.com) or [Singularity](https://sylabs.io/singularity) containers.

-Searches are run using [MSGF+](https://omics.pnl.gov/software/ms-gf) on a concatenated target and decoy databases which are then passed to [Percolator](http://percolator.ms) for statistical evaluation.
+Searches are run using [MSGF+](https://omics.pnl.gov/software/ms-gf) on a concatenated target and decoy databases which are then passed to [Percolator](http://percolator.ms) for statistical evaluation, in which FDR is determined in a class specific manner, filtering out known peptides and dividing novel/variant in different FDR arms.
+Thereafter a curation procedure is performed in which resulting peptides are evaluated on several different criteria, dependent on the peptide.

 Please cite the following paper when you have used the workflow for publications :)